Dance and the Corporeal Uncanny takes the philosophy of the body into the field of dance, through the lens of subjectivity and via its critique.

 Chapter 6: Subjectivity Three Ways: In Nietzsche and Deleuze

 Conclusion: Between the Dancer and the Dance

-Philipa Rothfield is an academic, dancer and dance reviewer.
-She is an honorary staff member in Philosophy and Politics at La Trobe University, Australia, and honorary Professor in Dance and Philosophy of the Body, University of Southern Denmark.
+Philipa Rothfield is an academic, a dancer and a dance reviewer.
+She is an honorary staff member in Philosophy and Politics at La Trobe University, Australia, and honorary professor in Dance and Philosophy of the Body at the University of Southern Denmark.
 She is Creative Advisor at Dancehouse, Melbourne.
-She is co-author of Practising with Deleuze, Design, Dance, Art, Writing, Philosophy (Edinburgh University Press, 2017).
+She is co-author of Practising with Deleuze: Design, Dance, Art, Writing, Philosophy (2017).